karmaniverous/stan-core/.stan/system/stan.requirements.md

   - Allowed at runtime: `tar`, `fs-extra`.
   - Not allowed: clipboard libraries, CLI frameworks, TTY/presentation utilities.

+### Cross‑repo configuration alignment (CLI perspective)

+- CLI MUST read and validate only the `stan-cli` top‑level object (strict schema).
+- Legacy vendor extensions (e.g., `x-stan-cli`) and legacy root keys are not canonical; any temporary acceptance is for the shortest possible transition window to keep STAN functional.

 ### Patch ingestion — creation fallback (engine behavior)

 Improve success on “new document” diffs commonly malformed in chat: